ngeraci/planets/README.md

 # planets
 Demo repository for September 2018 SWC workshop

-I'm creating this file in the browser.
+I'm creating this in the browser.